Skip to content →

 We are too!
 The success of this Research Program relies on the support of our community.
 If you are interested in supporting the NOAH Research Program, consider making a gift:

-NOAH is pleased to announce the award of research grants totaling $125,000, presented to three institutions conducting albinism research.
-This funding is provided through the NOAH Research Program, established in 2021, to support and fund patient-centered research that leads to developing a greater understanding of albinism…
+NOAH is pleased to announce the award of research grants totaling $125,000, presented to four institutions conducting albinism research…

 Check out the full press release!